 - The connector is frequently used to push simulated event data records to GeoEvent Logger.

-- An Attribute Separator is required.
+- The Attribute Separator parameter is required.
 This single character separates one attribute value from another.
 A comma (,) is a common attribute delimiter.

 A descriptive name for the output connector used for reference in GeoEvent Manager.